hyperspy/hyperspy/doc/user_guide/io.rst

 ---------------------------------------------------

-HyperSpy is distributed with some example data that can be found in :py:mod:`~api.datasets`.
+HyperSpy is distributed with some example data that can be found in :py:mod:`~.api.data`.
 The following example plots one of the example
 signals:

 .. code-block:: python